MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6051.
 Database Development and Applications.
 3 Credit Hours.

 The role of databases in the modern enterprise.
-Design and development of database systems.
+Design and development of database systems, including data modeling, warehousing, normalization, and SQL.
 Applications in accounting marketing, operations, and human resource systems.

 MGT 6053.
 Business Data Communications.
 3 Credit Hours.